 After, my folks still weren’t there so we walked to Scott’s house.
 Scott’s folks were out but Josh was there, so the three of us played video games on Scott’s PS4.
 Their folks got home around five o’clock, and Scott’s mom asked if I could stay and have dinner with them.
 Even though I wanted to stay I still had some homework to finish, so Mr. Sanderson drove me back to Todd’s where I said goodbye to Scott and he kissed me, right there next to the car, in front of his dad.
 Mr. Sanderson just grinned.
 Cool!

 After dinner both Todd and I went upstairs to finish our homework.
 Most of what I had was reading, and I wanted to review the Spanish 3 vocabulary that I’d memorized on Saturday.
-Or maybe that should be tried to memorize.
+Or maybe that should be that I tried to memorize.

 I did complete everything that had to be turned in and posted it to my classes on the school’s Blackboard system.
 Whether I’d actually memorized the Spanish vocabulary would show up when we had in-class assignments later this week.